icopy-site/awesome/docs/awesome/awesome-kotlin.md

 * [icela/FriceEngine](https://github.com/icela/FriceEngine) - Make game developing easy again!
 * [vassilibykov/AdventKT](https://github.com/vassilibykov/AdventKT) - A Kotlin-based DSL for text adventures, with a partial replica of the classic Colossal Cave as an example.
 * [Hexworks/zircon](https://github.com/Hexworks/zircon) - An extensible text GUI library which targets multiple platforms and designed specifically for game developers, written in Kotlin.
+* [korlibs/KorGE](https://github.com/korlibs/korge) - Modern Multiplatform Game Engine for Kotlin.
+Write games for the JVM, JavaScript, Android and iOS in no time using Kotlin.

 ### <a name="libraries-frameworks-misc"></a>Misc <sup>[Back ⇈](#libraries-frameworks-misc-subcategory)</sup>
 * [Kotlin/kotlinx.reflect.lite](https://github.com/Kotlin/kotlinx.reflect.lite) - Lightweight library allowing to introspect basic stuff about Kotlin symbols.